Philosophy

 Agent to Bricks fills that gap.
 The plugin exposes your site’s design system as an API.
 The CLI converts HTML to Bricks elements and resolves class names to global class IDs.
 The agent context command packages everything into a format LLMs understand.
 Now any AI coding tool can read your site, generate matching content, and push it live.

 It’s not an AI website builder.
 It doesn’t host an AI model.
-It doesn’t generate content on its own (the /generate endpoint is a convenience wrapper, but the real workflow is using external AI tools through the CLI).
+It doesn’t generate content on its own.
+You bring your own AI agent (Claude Code, Codex, or whatever you prefer), feed it your site’s design context, and it writes HTML that the CLI converts to Bricks elements.
 It’s infrastructure that connects two systems that should be able to talk to each other but couldn’t before.

 It’s also a passion project.
 I use Bricks and ACSS for my own client work, and I wanted better tools.
 I figured other people in the community probably wanted the same thing.